 Costs 2022 2023 2024 2025

 Capital \$95,000.00

 Purchases/Contractor/Material

 Sub-Contractor/Equipment

-Rental ,
+Rental

 Consulting Fees

 Engineering/Survey Fees

 Geo Technical Fees

 Legal Fees

 Contingency \$5,000.00

 Total Fees \$100,000.00

 Funding

 Reserves

 Reserve Funds

 Taxation (Transfers to Capital) \$100,000.00

 Gas Tax

 Ontario Community

 Infrastructure Fund

 Funding Application

 Donation

 User Fees

 Development Charge

 Other:

 Total Funding \$100,000.00

 Net Operating Cost

-Estimated Completion Date: Nov v.
-1 2022
+Estimated Completion Date: Nov

 Projected New Operating Costs per year: \$1000 0.00 toppin g up wood fib re

-Previous Operating Costs: The second secon
+Previous Operating Costs: an 9)

 Submitted By: Tom Bowden Department He ead: Matth ew Aston

+27

 Date Prepared: September 22, 2 2021 Reviewe d by

 Treasurer:

-CAPITAL PROJECT T SHEET

-Department: Recreation

-Project Name: Trail Master Plan

-Asset Name: Trail System Import ID:

-Project Description The Trail Master Plan will engage a consultant to develop a comprehensive document that refines the vision and goals for our trail network.
+Recreation Trail Master Plan Trail System Import ID: The Trail Master Plan will engage a consultant to develop a comprehensive document that refines the vision and goals for our trail network.
 It will help set priorities in line with the Recreation Master Plan and take advantage of new approaches, legislation, and guidelines in trail planning.
-The Trail Master Plan recognizes that trails are essential to the everyday life of many residents for recreation, health and mobility and will provide clarity and direction on the following items: Development and Connectivity Classification and Experiences Operations and Maintenance Capital Budget and Planning Process

-Project Justification As the Township continues to grow and of areas, the need for a unified trail system significant.
-Currently the Township has a do not actively connect to one another.
-Thelp to prioritize projects and identify are Trails are essential to everyday life for remobility.
-The Trail Master Plan will suppoinclusive, connected, sustainable trail network experiences, fosters an active and health Wellington North's natural and cultural as Recreation Master Plan Recommendation 71.
-Work with the County and other partricistribute mapping and promotional material and active transportation routes in the Toshould include appropriate signage to determine wayfinding for users.
-70. Formalize agreements with private laproperty containing public trails. becomes in number of he Trail Mas of opposition, he creation, he creation, he creation, he creation that and development and development to d more f trails, but they aster Plan will ortunity. nealth and velop an offers diverse and showcases II. velop and th hard copy ndar) on trail II future trails e network and
+The Trail Master Plan recognizes that trails are essential to the everyday life of many residents for recreation, health and mobility and will provide clarity and direction on the following items: Development and Connect Classification and Experien Operations and Maintenand Capital Budget and Plannir ce As the Township continues to grow and develop in residential areas, the need for a unified trail system becomes more significant.
+Currently the Township has a number of trails, but they do not actively connect to one another.
+The Trail Master Plan will help to prioritize projects and identify areas of opportunity.
+Trails are essential to everyday life for recreation, health and mobility.
+The Trail Master Plan will support and develop an inclusive, connected, sustainable trail network that offers diverse experiences, fosters an active and healthy lifestyle and showcases Wellington North's natural and cultural assets for all.
+Recreation Master Plan Recomme 71.
+Work with the County and othe distribute mapping and promotion and electronic versions, including and active transportation routes in should include appropriate signag enhance wayfinding for users.
+70. Formalize agreements with pr er partners to develop and al material (in both hard copy the Leisure Calendar) on trail the Township.
+All future trails ge to delineate the network and The Trail Master Plan will engage comprehensive document that ref vision and goals for our trail netwo with the Recreation Master Plan a approaches, legislation, and guide The Trail Master Plan recognizes everyday life of many residents for and will provide clarity and direction • Development and Connect • Classification and Experier • Operations and Maintenan • Capital Budget and Plannin As the Township continues to gro areas, the need for a unified trail a significant.
+Currently the Townshi do not actively connect to one and help to prioritize projects and ider Trails are essential to everyday lift mobility.
+The Trail Master Plan wi inclusive, connected, sustainable experiences, fosters an active and Wellington North's natural and cu Recreation Master Plan Recomm 71.
+Work with the County and oth distribute mapping and promotion and electronic versions, including and active transportation routes in should include appropriate signage enhance wayfinding for users.